paul-triebkorn/reservoir_connectivity_timescales/README.md

 # Intro
-This repository contains the code to reproduce the results and findings of the article "Modelling the impact of white matter connectivity on brain network processing time scales – a computational connectomic study".
+This repository contains the code to reproduce the results and findings of the article "Simulating the impact of white matter connectivity on processing time scales using brain network models"
+Paul Triebkorn1, Viktor Jirsa1, Peter Ford Dominey2
+1 Aix Marseille Univ, INSERM, INS, Inst Neurosci Syst, Marseille, 13005, France 2 Université Bourgogne Franche-Comté, UFR des Sciences du Sport, Dijon, France

 # How to use:
 <p> The following scripts are used to reconstruct the connectomes and identify single fibre bundles from the diffusion data of HCP subjects.
 Note, that in each script the root folder needs to be specified to point to the data and software required. <br>